---

 | Citation rate plateaus | Content ceiling reached | Test new quotable device formats — switch from tables to checklists or step lists |

-Effective GEO programs run refresh cycles informed by Google Search Console, GA4, and AI referral traffic data to track citation performance.
-This data-driven approach identifies which posts earn citations, which prompts drive qualified inbound traffic, and where coverage gaps remain.
-The system learns from real performance signals rather than assumptions to ensure continuous optimization and accuracy.
+**Effective GEO programs execute refresh cycles informed by Google Search Console, GA4, and AI referral traffic data to optimize performance.** This data-driven approach tracks which posts earn citations, identifies prompts driving qualified inbound traffic, and reveals remaining coverage gaps.
+The system relies on real performance signals rather than assumptions to maintain citation dominance and ensure content remains quotable for generative engines.

 # Step 5: Route Citations to Pipeline